-The overall effectiveness rating for d-aspartic acid is 1 out of 3.
-This rating means there is little to no evidence d-aspartic acid does what it claims.
+The overall rating for d-aspartic acid is 1 out of 3 meaning there is little if any evidence that this supplement does what it claims to do.
 Using this supplement will not lead to positive results.

 Products Containing D-Aspartic Acid

-The overall ratings above do no necessarily reflect each claim about d-aspartic acid.
-Individual claims can have higher or lower ratings.
-For example, some supplements may have a lot of backing for one claim, but be completely useless for another.
-Click on claims below for more information.
+The overall ratings above are an average of the individual claim ratings below.
+Individual claims may have higher or lower ratings compared to the supplement's overall rating.
+For example, some supplements may have excellent backing for one claim, but be completely useless for another.
+Click on a claim below for more information.

-|Body Composition (weight, muscle, body fat) Claims||Effectiveness Rating||Confidence Rating|
+|Body Composition (weight, muscle, body fat) Claims||Effectiveness Rating||Research Rating|

 |increase muscle mass|

-|Performance Claims||Effectiveness Rating||Confidence Rating|
+|Performance Claims||Effectiveness Rating||Research Rating|

-|Hormone Function Claims||Effectiveness Rating||Confidence Rating|
+|Hormone Function Claims||Effectiveness Rating||Research Rating|

 |increase testosterone||increase luteinizing hormone|